 The best mattress for back pain is a mattress that balances comfort and support to relax your muscles and ligaments, providing relief from back pain.
 However, if you are not in a position to purchase a new mattress, you might be considering purchasing a mattress topper to soften or firm up your bed possibly.
 Unfortunately, in most cases, it’s not that simple and adding a topper to your mattress could cause more back pain.

-Mattress Toppers Can Make Your Back Pain Worse!
+When Mattress Toppers Can Make Your Back Pain Worse!

-rec’ foam, The reason adding a topper can worsen your back pain is; it can take away more of the support you need.
+The reason adding a topper can worsen your back pain is; it can take away more of the support you need.

 Your back most likely hurts because the core support layers mattress not appropriately supporting your body.
-In other words, regardless of how soft or hard your mattress feels on top, the “guts” or “core” of your mattress is not dense enough to hold you up.
+In other words, regardless of how soft or hard your mattress feels on top, the “guts” or “core” of your mattress are not dense enough to hold you up.
 This then displaces your body to a point where your back cannot relax, causing muscle tension to build up and forcing your body to sleep out of alignment.

 If you sleep out of alignment, your body can never relax.
 This is why you feel aches and pains getting up in the morning after sleeping over 6 hours on an unsupportive mattress.
 If your back pain, especially lower back pain, gets worse the longer your night sleep, the more you probably feel it in the morning.